meri-imperiumi/handbook/docs/checklists/01_before_sailing.md

 - [ ] Life vests on
 - [ ] Apply sunscreen
 - [ ] Harbour departure briefing
-- [ ] Set/remove fenders as appropriate for the departure plan
+- [ ] Set or deflate and stow fenders as appropriate for the departure plan
 - [ ] Place short boathook into cockpit
 - [ ] Free tiller